 MPP 231: Princeton University Steel Band

-This 12-week performance course builds on MPP 251 to work toward fluency in the language of jazz and the navigation of standard song forms through the study of classic improvisations.
-The course will focus on developing listening acuity, vocabulary, memory, analysis, and historical grasp of the music’s evolution in the mid 20th century.
-By the end of the course, students should be able to improvise through a variety of forms with technical competence and confidence in their ability to produce melodies spontaneously.
+This 12-week performance course is an introduction to the language and concepts of Jazz improvisation.
+The course will use classic performances as material for developing listening acuity, vocabulary, memory, analysis, and historical grasp of the music’s evolution in the mid-20th century.
+By the end of the course, students should be able to improvise through basic song forms with technical competence and confidence in their ability to hear and produce melodies spontaneously.

 MPP 298: Independent Instruction in Voice or Instrument (Non-credit)

 Independent instruction in voice or instrument is an intensive immersion in all aspects of recreating music for performance.
 Lessons are geared towards the development and embedding of solid technique, and the application of this technique to proper style and musical expression.
 Issues explored include but are not limited to interpretation, stylistic appropriateness, historical context, theoretical/syntactical underpinnings, the avoidance of injuries, audition and performance strategies, and career planning.

 This course introduces students to key methodological, technical, creative, and disciplinary issues entailed in the study of and making of music.
 Weekly assignments will include readings of current or influential scholarship; writing, editing, and composition projects; attendance at selected department concerts or colloquia.
 Classes will also include guest lecturers and visits to area libraries.
 Students will be encouraged to participate in the department mentoring program.

 MUS 314: Computer and Electronic Music through Programming, Performance, and Composition